DiegoE0127/Senior-Project/README.md

      - @emotion/styled
      - @emotion/react
    - Open Terminal in "/server" and install the following packages using the command: "npm i <package name>"
+   - Alternatively, you can use: "npm i express express-fileupload"
      - express
      - express-fileupload
 4. Start up the server and the client